victor-h-castro/DEVinMMO/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to thank all my classmates at devinhouse that helped me everytime i needed
+I would like to thank all my students and classmates that helped me everytime i needed

 <p align="right">(<a href="#top">back to top</a>)</p>